ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks apiserver-config-set audit-webhook`
 {: #cs_apiserver_config_set}

 Set the webhook back end for the API server configuration.
 The webhook back end forwards API server audit logs to a remote server.
 A webhook configuration is created based on the information you provide in this command's flags.
 If you do not provide any information in the flags, a default webhook configuration is used.
+After you set the webhook, you must run the `ibmcloud ks apiserver-refresh` command to apply the changes to the Kubernetes master.
 {: shortdesc}

-After you set the webhook, you must run the `ibmcloud ks apiserver-refresh` command to apply the changes to the Kubernetes master.
-{: note}

 ```
 ibmcloud ks apiserver-config-set audit-webhook --cluster CLUSTER [--remoteServer SERVER_URL_OR_IP] [--caCert CA_CERT_PATH] [--clientCert CLIENT_CERT_PATH] [--clientKey CLIENT_KEY_PATH]